Horsehead Lane, Derbyshire, S44 6XH.

 Subject Co-ordinator

 The subject co-ordinator for computing in school is Miss Megan Lomas, who can be contacted on 01246 822324, or via our school email at info@bolsover-jun.derbyshire.sch.uk.
-Our Computing and Online Safety nominated governor is Mrs Sarah Tew who can be contacted via the same contacts above.
+Our Computing and Online Safety nominated governor is Mrs Pamela Hall who can be contacted via the same contacts above.

 The National Curriculum Purpose of Study